Murder of Leesa Gray: Abduction and murder

 On the night of June 22, 2000, in Dorsey, northeastern Mississippi, a 16-year-old schoolgirl was kidnapped outside her uncle's restaurant, and later raped and murdered by her abductor.

-According to official sources, the victim, 16-year-old Leesa Marie Gray, a student of Itawamba Agricultural High School, was working as a part-time waitress at her uncle's restaurant for the summer before the senior year of her high school.
-On that night itself, Gray completed her work shift and on the way back home, Gray's car had a flat tire and she could not go home.
-It was at this point when a 35-year-old Marine named Thomas Edwin Loden Jr. (alias Eddie Loden) approached her at around 10.45pm and began talking to her, assuring her that he was a Marine and he could help her settle the flat tire problem.
+According to official sources, the victim, 16-year-old Leesa Marie Gray, a student at Itawamba Agricultural High School, was working as a part-time waitress at her uncle's restaurant for the summer before the senior year of her high school.
+On that night itself, Gray completed her work shift and started heading home.
+However, along the way, Gray's car got a flat tire.
+It was at this point when a 35-year-old Marine named Thomas Edwin Loden Jr. (alias Eddie Loden) approached her at around 10.45 pm and began talking to her, assuring her that he was a Marine and he could help her settle the flat tire problem.

-Allegedly, when Loden asked if Gray wanted to join the Marine Corps, Gray purportedly said she would never want to be a Marine, and this made Loden enraged and he therefore forced the teenager into the van.
-While holding Gray captive inside the van, Loden raped the girl and continually sexually abused her for over four hours, and Loden even videotaped some of these horrific acts.
-After this, Loden proceeded to strangle and suffocate Gray to death during the early hours of June 23, 2000.
+Allegedly, when Loden asked if Gray wanted to join the Marine Corps, Gray purportedly said she would never want to be a Marine.
+This enraged Loden, so he forced the teenager into the van.
+While holding Gray captive inside the van, Loden raped the girl and continually sexually abused her for over four hours.
+Reportedly, Loden even videotaped what was happening during Gray's captivity.
+In the early hours of June 23, 2000, around four hours after he had first abducted Gray, Loden strangled the 16-year-old victim to death.

-Meanwhile, Gray's disappearance alerted her family members, who found her car abandoned at where she was abducted, and her purse was still inside the vehicle.
-Later that afternoon, Loden was sighted lying on the roadside with the words "I'm sorry" carved into his chest and with lacerations on his wrists, which he self-inflicted in an attempt to commit suicide.
-Subsequently, the naked body of Gray was discovered pushed under a folded-down seat of Loden's van, and her hands and feet were tied up.
+Meanwhile, Gray's family members were alarmed when she did not return home after work.
+They began searching for her, eventually finding her car abandoned where she was abducted, with her purse was still inside the vehicle.
+Later that afternoon, Loden was sighted lying on the roadside with the words "I'm sorry" carved into his chest and with lacerations on his wrists, which he self-inflicted in a suicide attempt.
+Subsequently, Gray's naked body was discovered pushed under a folded-down seat of Loden's van, with her hands and feet bound.
 Itawamba County Coroner Shirley Davis conducted a post-mortem examination of Gray's body and determined the cause of death to be asphyxiation by manual strangulation.

-The rape and murder of Gray greatly shocked the whole community of Dorsey when it first came to light.
-It was further revealed that the relatives of Loden and Gray knew each other, and Loden's aunt had sewn clothes for Gray's family in the past, and one of Gray's relatives expressed that he felt sorry for Loden's family for the case's impact on their lives.
+Gray's rape and murder shocked the Dorsey community.
+It was further revealed that the relatives of Loden and Gray knew each other.
+Loden's aunt had sewn clothes for Gray's family in the past.
+One of Gray's relatives expressed that he felt sorry for Loden's family for the case's impact on their lives.
 Loden's wife, who lived in Vicksburg with their daughter, described Loden as a "good father and husband" and struggled to understand why her husband committed such a heinous crime.
-Over 1,000 people, including Gray's family and friends attended her funeral, which took place at the gymnasium of Gray's high school.
+Over 1,000 people, including Gray's family and friends attended her funeral, which took place in the gymnasium of Itawamba Agricultural High School, where Gray had been a student.